 The MPhil in Philosophy is a two-year programme for students looking to engage in structured, independent study.
-Undertake focused research at master’s level with experts in both analytic and continental philosophy at Warwick's Department of Philosophy, ranked 1st in the UK (REF 2014).
+Undertake focused research at master’s level with experts in both analytic and continental philosophy at Warwick's Department of Philosophy.

 The Warwick MPhil in Philosophy is a leading research programme for students looking to progress to independent study.
 Engage in focused research at master’s level under close expert supervision, as part of an active research community.